AppleCaden2/Gorilla-Tag-Horror-Mods/README.md

 CONTROLS

 8. If you do see a mod menu then congrats you did it correctly!
-Now if you want to control the menu just hold down the left joystick press the right trigger to move down the menu and press the grip button to select.
+Now if you want to control the menu just hold down the left joystick press the right trigger to move down the menu and press the grip button to select. (if you want to download another mod menu that you know is combatible with gorilla tag horror just delete the dll file from the folder you titled mods.)
+NOTE: JUST THE DLL FILE NOT THE ENTIRE FOLDER.